okfn/opendefinition/source/open-definition-dev.markdown

 ##### 1.2.3 Share-alike

-The **license** *may* require that copies or adaptations of a licensed work be released under a licence the same as or similar to the original.
+The **license** *may* require that copies or adaptations of a licensed work be released under a license the same as or similar to the original.

 ### 2. Open Works